Chapter Programs and Event List:

 Online- Sunday, March 14, 2021 at 2 – 4 pm CST

 Michelle Biodrowski, Naturalist for the Pottawattamie County Conservation Board, and President of the Iowa Prairie Network, will present “Plant Diversity for Life!”.
 Michelle’s highly enthusiastic and has many creative ways to add native plants to your yard.
 Whether you are a novice or a master gardener, Michelle will have ideas that you can adapt to your space.
-The registration link will be available in March.
+Click here to Register.

 To learn more about Michelle and her thoughts about planting native, click on this great interview: